- Instructions for Form 1099-MISC - Introductory Material

 Generally, payments to a corporation (including a limited liability company (LLC) that is treated as a C or S corporation).
 However, see Reportable payments to corporations, later.

 Payments for merchandise, telegrams, telephone, freight, storage, and similar items.

 Payments of rent to real estate agents or property managers.
 However, the real estate agent or property manager must use Form 1099-MISC to report the rent paid over to the property owner.
 See Regulations sections 1.6041-3(d), 1.6041-1(e)(5), Example 5, and the instructions for box 1.

 Wages paid to employees (report on Form W-2, Wage and Tax Statement).

 Business travel allowances paid to employees (may be reportable on Form W-2).

 Cost of current life insurance protection (report on Form W-2 or Form 1099-R, Distributions From Retirement Plans, Insurance Contracts, etc.).

-Payments to a tax-exempt organization including tax-exempt trusts (IRAs, HSAs, Archer MSAs, and Coverdell ESAs), the United States, a state, the District of Columbia, a U.S. possession, or a foreign government.
+Payments to a tax-exempt organization including tax-exempt trusts (IRAs, HSAs, Archer MSAs, Coverdell ESAs, and ABLE (529A) accounts), the United States, a state, the District of Columbia, a U.S. possession, or a foreign government.

 Payments made to or for homeowners from the HFA Hardest Hit Fund or similar state program (report on Form 1098-MA).